shafiul-haque-johny/Class-Routine-Generator/README.md

 05.Faculty

 It will help with those are given below :

-Curriculum Organization
+Curriculum Organization,
-Student Organization
+Student Organization,
-Reducing Confusion
+Reducing Confusion,
 Routines Are Helpful